 I am a board-certified neurosurgeon specializing in spinal surgery, with expertise in the treatment of primary and metastatic spinal tumors, nerve tumors, and the use of neuromodulation as a therapy for treating cancer pain.

 As a member of the Memorial Sloan Kettering Spine Tumor Center, my goal is to provide comprehensive care for all patients with spinal disorders.
-I specialize in the surgical removal of spine tumors, spinal cord and nerve decompression, and complex spinal reconstruction techniques.
-I also have extensive training in treating the full range of degenerative spinal disorders and performing a variety of decompression and spinal stabilization operations to relieve patients’ symptoms.
-I perform more than 150 spine tumor operations each year.
+I specialize in spinal cord and nerve decompression, the surgical removal of spine tumors, and complex spinal reconstruction techniques.
+I also have extensive training in treating the full range of degenerative spinal disorders and perform more than 150 spine tumor operations each year.

 Our team develops a treatment plan for each person designed to control the tumor and relieve symptoms.
 These treatments include: